On the Privacy-Robustness-Utility Trilemma in Distributed Learning: Upper Bounds

 where we have introduced the $d \times d$ matrix $M \coloneqq N + N^\top$, such that $N \coloneqq \sum_{i \in \H}(m^{(i)}_{t}-\overline{m}_{t})(\tilde{g}_{t+1}^{(i)} - \nabla \loss_i{(\theta_{t+1})} - \overline{\widetilde{g}}_{t+1} + \nabla \loss_{\H}{(\theta_{t+1})})^\top$.
 By observing that $M$ is symmetric, we can apply \cref{lem:cover} with $g$ being the identity mapping:

 However, the last term is zero by the total law of expectation.
-Indeed, recall that stochastic gradients are unbiased (clipping is ignored by Assumption~\ref{asp:bnd_norm}) and that $\theta_{t+1}$ and $m^{(i)}_t$ are deterministic when given history $\P_{t+1}$.
-This yields the following
+Indeed, recall that stochastic gradients are unbiased (Assumption~\ref{asp:bnd_var}) and that $\theta_{t+1}$ and $m^{(i)}_t$ are deterministic when given history $\P_{t+1}$.
+This gives

 Moreover, going back to \cref{eq:heterodrift2}, we obtain

 As mentioned previously, we can prove in the same way that

 Plugging the two previous bounds back in \cref{eq:heterodrift1}, we have thus proved that